-A. "College" includes all colleges, educational centers, skill centers and District office.

-- B. "Educational Records" are any record (in handwriting, print, tapes, film, or other media) maintained by the college or an agent of the college which is directly related to a student, except: - i.
+- A. "College" includes all colleges, educational centers, skill centers and District office. - B. "Educational Records" are any record (in handwriting, print, tapes, film, or other media) maintained by the college or an agent of the college which is directly related to a student, except: - i.
 A personal record kept by a staff member, if it is kept in the personal possession of the individual who made the record, and information contained in the record has never been revealed or made available to any other person except the maker's temporary substitute - ii.
 An employment record of an individual whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the individual's employment - iii.
 Records maintained by the colleges security unit, if the record is maintained solely for law enforcement purposes, is revealed only to law enforcement agencies of the same jurisdiction and the security unit does not have access to education records maintained by the community college. - iv.
-Records made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional, if the records are used only for treatment of a student or made available only to those persons providing treatment. - v.
-Alumni records which contain information about a student after he or she is no longer an attendant of the community college and the records do not relate to the person as a student
+RECORDS MADE OR MAINTAINED BY A PHYSICIAN, PSYCHIATRIST, PSYCHOLOGIST, OR OTHER RECOGNIZED PROFESSIONAL OR PARAPROFESSIONAL, IF THE RECORDS ARE USED ONLY FOR TREATMENT OF A STUDENT OR MADE AVAILABLE ONLY TO THOSE PERSONS PROVIDING TREATMENT. - iv V. Alumni records which contain information about a student after he or she is no longer an attendant of the community college and the records do not relate to the person as a student